 We got kicked out of Eden because we weren’t strong enough to manage those urges.
-Only Jesus, 5,000 years later, was strong enough to love even those that killed him.
+Only Jesus, 5,000 years later, was strong enough to love even those that betrayed his devotion with death.

 This site is dedicated to explaining why we should learn to love as Jesus taught.
-The pages will fill up with videos that explain:
+As revealed in John’s Revelation, the episodes below explain:

 - the plan of Creation, and why people are important,